aaron1729/sleep-stories/README.md

 ### make_cues.py

-`already replace quote-marks here`

-this takes a(n edited) story and makes a `cues` file out of it in `cues/`. this is separated into chunks by `strings.separator`, and each chunk is separated into cues by `"\n"`. there's also a metadata chunk at the end, which is just copied over directly from the `story` file.
+this takes a story, splits it into cues, and writes them to a `cues` file. this is separated into chunks by `strings.separator`, and the cues within each chunk are separated by `"\n"`. there's also a metadata chunk at the end, which is just copied directly from that of the `story` file.

 a typical `cues` file is named `cues_berkeley_2023-11-24_17-25-36_short.txt` (again timestamped by the original writing time).

-STATUS: not yet written, but it will basically just be extracted from `process.py`. (all that must be added are the instances of `strings.separator`).
+STATUS: done.

 ### get_phoneticizations.py